-Furthermore, the Company continues to be impacted by the Canterbury earthquakes that occurred in 2011, as well as the aftershocks experienced in 2012 and to a lesser extent in 2013.
+The Company continues to be impacted by the Canterbury earthquakes that occurred in 2010 to 2011, as well as the aftershocks experienced in 2012.
 The Company's reinsurance arrangements have significantly mitigated the gross costs attributable to the Canterbury earthquakes.
 To further mitigate the uncertainty of the gross costs attributable to the earthquakes, effective 1 January 2016, IAG NZ purchased adverse development cover (ADC) which provides \$900 million of additional protection.
-The Canterbury earthquakes have adversely impacted the reported underwriting profit by \$3.9 million (2016 - \$123.8 million).
+The Canterbury earthquakes have adversely impacted the reported underwriting profit by \$22.8 million (2017 - \$3.9 million).

-Excluding the impact of the earthquake events noted above, the underwriting profit for the year is \$141.2 million (2016 - \$133.5 million).
+Excluding the impact of the earthquake events noted above, the underwriting profit for the year is \$160.6 million (2017 - \$141.2 million).